kakaroto/R20Converter/README.md

 And you're done!

-The converted world will automatically enable the [entityorder](https://github.com/kakaroto/fvtt-module-entityorder) and [permission_viewer](https://github.com/kakaroto/fvtt-module-permission-viewer) FVTT modules in the generated world.
-The `entityorder` FVTT module is required in order to see the journals appearing in the correct order.
+The converted world will automatically enable the [entityorder](https://github.com/kakaroto/fvtt-module-entityorder), [permission_viewer](https://github.com/kakaroto/fvtt-module-permission-viewer) and [Furnace](https://github.com/kakaroto/fvtt-module-furnace) FVTT modules in the generated world.
+The `entityorder` FVTT module is required in order to see the journals appearing in the correct order while the Furnace module is only really required if you use the `--images-as-drawings` option.

 If you use D&D Beyond, check out [Beyond20](https://beyond20.here-for-more.info), another project of mine which lets you roll from monster stat blocks and character sheets directly in D&D Beyond and get the result in your VTT application.